-The album’s single Heavy Metal Shuffle became the band’s biggest song and the group toueed with the likes of Judas Priest and fellow Canadians Helix.
+The album’s single Heavy Metal Shuffle became the band’s biggest song and the group toured with the likes of Judas Priest and fellow Canadians Helix.
 Welcome To The Club featured appearances by the likes of Lee Aaron and Andy Curran and sold well.
 A Canadian tour was interrupted when due to their manager’s shyster status the live gear was confiscated by RCMP in Winnipeg.
 The manager had fled to the USA.
 The band soon lost Harvey however.
 The band fully intended to rock on, but veered into the pursuit of different projects and contributed songs to the likes of King Kobra and W.A.S.P.
 The line-up was also connected to Black Sabbath at this point with George Criston’s name being brandied about as the Sabs’ new singer.
 Oddly, the band changed names to Spectre General (another play on words) and even appeared on the soundtrack to the film Transformers under the new monicker.
 The band disbanded in 1988 having been dropped by the label.
 The band was also involved in several lawsuits.
 The members mostly went on to form Lion’s Gate and pursue a more mainstream direction.

-The band’s music appeared on the faux documentary FUBAR in 2001 and the band soon reformd with early singer Langen upfront.
+The band’s music appeared on the faux documentary FUBAR in 2001 and the band soon reformed with early singer Langen upfront.
 MTM issued a new album and the band announced its intention to tour Canada and the USA in 2004.
 The band also re-issued its third album on its own Elfin Stone imprint.
 Daniel Nargang, formerly of Into Eternity and also from Snake Eyes Seven and infernal Majesty, joined on vocals in 2009.
 Langen had left in 2008.
 The gang continued to lay live sporadically.
 Rock Candy Records re-issued the first three albums in 2016.